-You can go through this beginner’s guide to forex trading to learn how you can make decent profits from it.
+You can go through this beginner’s guide to forex trading to learn about the technicalities associated with it.

-Foreign exchange or Forex is defined as the exchange of currencies, i.e. the changing of one currency into another.
-Tourism, commercial reasons, and international trade are some of the important avenues where foreign exchange plays a crucial role.
-If you have bought any foreign-made goods or exchanged currencies for travelling abroad, you have taken part in forex trading.
+Foreign exchange or Forex is the exchange of currencies, i.e., changing one currency into another.
+Tourism, commercial reasons, and international trade are important avenues where foreign exchange plays a crucial role.
+If you have bought foreign-made goods or exchanged currencies for travelling abroad, you have taken part in forex trading.

 Participants of Forex Market